Global eigenfamilies on closed manifolds: Introduction

 be the standard generators of the eigenspace corresponding to $\lambda\in\sigma(M)$. \begin{enumerate} \item Every element of $E_\Delta(\lambda)$ is a $(\lambda,\mu)$-eigenfunction on $M$ with $\mu=\lambda$. \item If $\mathcal F$ is a $(\lambda,\mu)$-eigenfamily on $M$, then there is a $f\in E_\Delta(\lambda)$ so that $\spn_\mtc(\mathcal F)=\spn_\mtc\{f\}$, in particular $\lambda=\mu$ and $\spn_\mtc(\mathcal F)$ is one-dimensional. \end{enumerate} \end{futuretheorem}

-We further study topological properties of eigenfunctions.
+We will further see that the existence of eigenfamilies leads to topological consequences.
 The case $\lambda=\mu$ is somewhat singular, since the image degenerates to a circle in $\mtc$.
-Many properties visible in the flat tori carry over to the general case $\lambda=\mu$:
+Many properties of eigenfamilies of the flat tori carry over to the general case $\lambda=\mu$:

-\begin{futuretheorem}{thm: lambda=mu} Let $(M,g)$ be compact and $f:M\to\mtc$ a $(\lambda,\mu)$-eigenfunction with $\lambda=\mu$ ($f$ not identically zero).
+\begin{futuretheorem}{thm: lambda=mu} Let $(M,g)$ be closed and $f:M\to\mtc$ a $(\lambda,\mu)$-eigenfunction with $\lambda=\mu$ ($f$ not identically zero).
 Then: \begin{enumerate} \item The first Betti-number $\beta_1(M)$ is non-zero. \item The connected components of the level sets of $f$ are all codimension $1$ minimal closed submanifolds of $M$, and they are all equidistant to one-another. \end{enumerate} \end{futuretheorem}

 For the general case, i.e. when $\lambda$ does not necessarily equal $\mu$, we provide the following Morse theoretic result.